-- 3. What do you do when one or more internal parts are so mad at Jesus that they don't want to engage in a conversation with Him, and so are not allowing the healing process to move forward?
-I use the direct-eye-contact technique to communicate directly with the internal part(s), and then use essentially the same interventions that I use when working with any recipient who is so angry at Jesus that they don't want to work with Him (see above).
-It's just that I have all of these interactions directly with the internal part(s). - 4.
-How does one distinguish between demonic spirits and internal parts?
+C. What do you do when one or more internal parts are so mad at Jesus that they don't want to engage in a conversation with Him, and so are not allowing the healing process to move forward?
+I use the direct-eye-contact technique to communicate directly with the internal part(s), and then use essentially the same interventions that I use when working with any recipient who is so angry at Jesus that they don't want to work with Him.55 It is just that I have all of these interactions directly with the internal part(s).

+D. How does one distinguish between demonic spirits and internal parts?
 Demonic spirits and internal parts are both common, and can easily be mistaken for each other.
 (I have seen wounded, scared, angry, and deceived internal parts manifest with just about every "demonic" presentation you can think of, and I have also seen demonic spirits try to present as internal parts.)
-It is important to distinguish between demonic spirits and internal parts, because demonic spirits must be removed and internal parts must be treated like "persons" who need healing.
+It is important to distinguish between demonic spirits and internal parts because demonic spirits must be removed, whereas internal parts must be treated like "persons" who need healing.
 This need to differentiate demonic spirits from internal parts was one of the most intimidating challenges I faced as I was discovering that both demonic spirits and internal parts are commonly encountered in routine prayer for emotional healing.
 The good news is that this distinction is much easier to make than I had initially thought.

-The essay "Distinguishing Between Demonic Spirits and Internal Parts"45 shares my observations regarding the similarities and differences between demonic spirits and internal parts, and also describes two simple techniques/tools that have been especially helpful.
+The essay "Distinguishing Between Demonic Spirits and Internal Parts"56 shares my observations regarding the similarities and differences between demonic spirits and internal parts, and also describes two simple techniques/tools that have been especially helpful in distinguishing them from one another during actual sessions.